hackingcapitalismio/website/content/readme.md

 ## About

-An independently published nonfiction book about modeling the tech industry as a system.
+Hacking Capitalism is an independently published book about modeling the tech industry as a system.

-Particularly this book will model computers, humans, and money and their subsequent relationships.
+Particularly this book will model computers, humans, and money and their subsequent relationships in tech.

-Understand the alarming state of the tech industry for better or for worse.
+Understand the nature of the tech industry through the same modelling that investors and entrepreneurs use to rationalize it.

+The tech industry is ruthless.
+However, the tech industry is predictable.
+This book will teach you to predict the behavior of the industry, and predict its outcomes.
+Learn to use these tactics to support yourself.

 ## Written For Marginalized Technologists